NYS Pass-Through Entity Tax

 Rather than the individual shareholders/partners being responsible for paying the tax, the pass-through entities (PTEs) will pay the tax.
 Partnerships and S corporations that pay the PTET are allowed a tax deduction against their ordinary business income without regard to the $10,000 SALT limitation.
 And if you haven’t been itemizing your deductions on your personal tax return because the standard deduction has been greater than your otherwise deductible expenses, the PTET provides for additional deductions that weren’t available to you previously.

-The calculations differ slightly based on entity type and residency status for partners in a partnership.
-S corporations will pay the PTET based on the entity’s NY sourced taxable income.
+The calculations differ slightly based on entity type and residency status.
+S Corporations with all NY resident shareholders will pay the PTET on 100% of the entity’s NY taxable income while S Corporations with any nonresident shareholders will pay the PTET based only on the entity’s NY sourced taxable income.
 Partnerships will pay the PTET based on all allocable taxable income for residents and only NY sourced taxable income for non-residents.
 The tax rate ranges from 6.85%, for PTE taxable income up to $2 million, up to the highest NYS marginal tax rate of 10.90%.